nguyendinhson-kaist/Model-Dowser/README.md

 ## Upstream/Zero-shot Evaluation

 We follow the zero-shot evaluation from the original [LLaVA](https://github.com/haotian-liu/LLaVA.git) repo (TextVQA, MMBench-EN/CN, GQA) and the [LLaVA-HR](https://github.com/luogen1996/LLaVA-HR.git) repo (for OCRVQA and OKVQA).
 Please check these repos for the detailed evaluation.

+# Acknowledgement

+- We thank the authors and maintainers of [LLaVA](https://github.com/haotian-liu/LLaVA.git) and [VILA](https://github.com/NVlabs/VILA.git).
+Model-Dowser builds on these codebases for multimodal fine-tuning and evaluation.
+- We also thank the creators of the downstream and zero-shot evaluation datasets and benchmarks used in this project.

 # Citation